mazpe/Faxsmile/readme.md

 - Add error handling when creating/editing a fax if the added recipient is not a user
 - When adding a fax recipient check if it entires are in a valid format and entires are valid emails
 - Fully support Soft Delete in fax_recipients table
+## User
+- When a User account is created it should send an email with login/password information.